Gaza City: Governance

 Today, Gaza serves as the administrative capital of the Gaza Governorate.
-It contains the Palestinian Legislative Council building.
+It contains the currently defunct Palestinian Legislative Council building.

 The first municipal council of Gaza was formed in 1893 under the chairmanship of Ali Khalil Shawa.
 Modern mayorship, however, began in 1906 with his son Said al-Shawa, who was appointed mayor by the Ottoman authorities.
 Al-Shawa oversaw the construction of Gaza's first hospital, several new mosques and schools, the restoration of the Great Mosque, and the introduction of the modern plow to the city.
 In 1922, British colonial secretary Winston Churchill requested that Gaza develop its own constitution under Mandatory Palestine.
 However, it was rejected by the Palestinians.

-On July 24, 1994, the PNA proclaimed Gaza the first city council in the Palestinian territories.
+On 24 July 1994, the PNA proclaimed Gaza the first city council in the Palestinian territories.
 The 2005 Palestinian municipal elections were not held in Gaza, nor in Khan Yunis or Rafah.
 Instead, Fatah party officials selected the smaller cities, towns, and villages to hold elections, assuming they would fare better in less urban areas.
 The rival Hamas party, however, won the majority of seats in seven of the ten municipalities selected for the first round with voter turnout being around 80%.
 2007 saw violent clashes between the two parties that left over 100 dead, ultimately resulting in Hamas taking over the city.

 Normally, Palestinian municipalities with populations over 20,000 and that serve as administrative centers have municipal councils consisting of fifteen members, including the mayor.
-The current municipal council of Gaza, however, consists of fourteen members, including the mayor, Nizar Hijazi.
+The current municipal council of Gaza, however, consists of fourteen members, including the installed by Hamas mayor, Nizar Hijazi.

 Education

 According to the PCBS, in 1997, approximately over 90% of Gaza's population over the age of 10 was literate.
 Of the city's population, 140,848 were enrolled in schools (39.8% in elementary school, 33.8% in secondary school, and 26.4% in high school).
 About 11,134 people received bachelor diplomas or higher diplomas.

 In 2006, there were 210 schools in Gaza; 151 were run by the Education Ministry of the Palestinian National Authority, 46 were run by the United Nations Relief and Works Agency, and 13 were private schools.
 A total of 154,251 students were enrolled and 5,877 teachers were employed.
 The currently downtrodden economy has affected education in the Gaza Strip severely.
 In September 2007, a UNRWA survey in the Gaza Strip revealed that there was a nearly 80% failure rate in schools grades four to nine, with up to 90% failure rates in mathematics.
-In January 2008, the United Nations Children's Fund reported that schools in Gaza had been canceling classes that were high on energy consumption, such as information technology, science labs and extra curricular activities.
+In January 2008, the United Nations Children's Fund reported that schools in Gaza had been canceling classes that were high on energy consumption, such as information technology or science labs, and extra curricular activities.